ReneKleinfrau/InstaReact/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Changelogs

+**07.09.2022 (0.0.2a)**
+- Added a timeout if follow-button is not visible (because of collab-posts for example)
+- Fixed some small bugs
+- Added the InstaReact-Text on Launch
+- Shows how often the bot has liked/followed/commented yet

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)